suhaskm-neu/QueryMaster-AI/README.md

 # QueryMaster-AI: Unleash the Power of Conversational Data Queries 🤖🧠

-Discover the seamless integration of natural language and database interaction with QueryMaster-AI.
+Integration of natural language and database interaction with QueryMaster-AI.
 This innovative Streamlit app utilizes Google Gemini Pro's API to translate your conversational prompts into precise SQL queries, perfect for extracting complex data insights from an SQLite database.🔍

 ## Features 🌟

-- **Natural Language Interface**: Effortlessly input your queries in everyday language and let AI do the heavy lifting of SQL syntax.
+- **Natural Language Interface**: Input your queries in everyday language and let AI do the heavy lifting of SQL syntax.
 - **Streamlit Dashboard**: A user-friendly and interactive dashboard that simplifies your data interaction experience.
 - **SQLite Integration**: Fast, reliable, and straightforward database management for your querying needs.
 - **Environmentally Friendly**: Utilizes Python Dotenv to manage your API keys and other sensitive configurations securely.